aureylz/python_courses_airbus/python/01_env-discovery/README.md

 ## Python Environment Installation

 * Go to https://github.com/conda-forge/miniforge, and install it (don't forget to untick install launcher for all users)
-* You can install it form PC Services as well (if working)
+* You can install it from Software Centre (:fr:Centre Logiciel) as well (if working)
 * Go to https://code.visualstudio.com/Download, Downlaod and install VScode

 ## VisualCode Studio (VSCode) Setup